Quantum Response of a Harmonically Trapped Detector to Classical and Non-classical Gravitational Fields: Acknowledgement

 \section{Acknowledgement}

-F.P.Z. would like to thank Kemendiktisaintek RI, the Ministry of Higher Education, Research, and Technology Republic of Indonesia for financial support.
-A.T. would like to thank the members of Theoretical Physics Groups of Institut Teknologi Bandung for the hospitality.
+F.P.Z. would like to thank PPMI FMIPA ITB and Kemendiktisaintek RI, the Ministry of Higher Education, Science, and Technology of the Republic of Indonesia, for institutional support.
+A.T. would like to thank the members of the Theoretical Physics Group at Institut Teknologi Bandung for their hospitality.